The Maximin Support Method: An Extension of the D'Hondt Method to Approval-Based Multiwinner Elections: Introduction

 \section{Introduction}

-Decision making based on the aggregation of possibly conflicting preferences is a central problem in the field of social choice that has received a considerable amount of attention from the artificial intelligence research community~\cite{conitzer:cacm, votingBookDAI, betzler:jair13, elkind:ijcai11, elkind:aamas14, aziz:aaai15, skowron:ijcai13}.
-A voting system is the usual way of making collective decisions.
+Decision making based on the aggregation of possibly conflicting preferences is a central problem in the field of social choice and has received a considerable amount of attention from the artificial intelligence research community~\citep{conitzer:cacm, brandt2016handbook, votingBookDAI, Skowron201567, aziz:scw, elkind:scw17, elkind:ijcai11, betzler:jair13}.
+A voting system takes as input the preferences of agents over a set of candidates, and outputs one or several candidates as the collective choice.
+We study \emph{multiwinner elections}, where a subset of candidates of a fixed size needs to be selected.

-The selection of a single candidate out of several is the most common scenario in which voting systems are studied.
-However, the scenario in which a winning set of candidates is selected (multi-winner elections) is also frequent.
-The most typical situation is the election of a parliament or a committee.
-Multi-winner elections can also be used by software agents in scenarios such as deciding on a set of plans~\cite{elkind:ijcai11} or resource allocation~\cite{skowron:ijcai13}.
+Multiwinner elections are often used in scenarios in which it is desirable that the set of selected candidates {\it represents} different opinions or preferences of the electorate.
+For instance, this is the case in parliamentary elections.

+Representative multiwinner voting rules can also be applied in multi-agent systems.
+For instance, consider the scenario in which a group of friends usually goes to the cinema one or several times a week.\footnote{A similar scenario has been discussed by \citet{skowron2016finding} and by \citet{elkind:scw17}.} Suppose that this group of friends selects the set of movies that they are going to watch within a certain time period (for instance, a month) using a multiwinner voting rule.\footnote{The use of multiwinner voting rules for preference aggregation in recommender systems has also been proposed by \citet{naamani2014preference}.} In this scenario, if a minority of the members of the group have different tastes from the majority, the minority may demand that a proportion of the movies (proportional to the size of the minority) is selected from the movies the minority likes.